tkzzzzzz6/BioMaster/README.md

 **BioMaster** is a sophisticated, multi-agent framework that leverages large language models (LLMs) and dynamic knowledge retrieval to automate and streamline complex bioinformatics workflows.
 Designed specifically to tackle the challenges of modern bioinformatics, BioMaster improves accuracy, efficiency, reproducibility, and scalability across diverse omics data types, including RNA-seq, ChIP-seq, single-cell analysis, spatial transcriptomics, and Hi-C data processing.

 ---
+## News

+- 2025-05-15: Update the code to support ollama.
+- 2025-04-30: Update the code to support config.yaml to run the example.

 ## 🚀 Key Features